prashantjagtap2909/Coding-Challenge/README.md

 # Coding-Challenge.....
-  - It is an coding challenge to stay consistent for 100 days.
+  - It is a coding challenge to stay consistent for 100 days.
   - Will post a DSA question everyday with approach to solve as I does on twitter.